 Beyond self-acceptance is no self acceptance: opening to the wonder, and perhaps terror, that ‘I’ am not who I think I am.
 Neither are you who I think you are.
 And neither is the immensity of this world limited to how we conceive it to be.
 Constructs of self and world exist only in and as the play of mind.
 Like the wind, the sense we make of ourselves and the world – what we think of as sanity – is indeed made, and like all constructed things, it is impermanent and interdependent, having no independent existence.

 The Buddha referred to the essential, evanescent nature of existence as sunyata, empty-openness.
-Such openness, or open suchness, is beyond the dualistic vision of the divided mind and its limiting conceptual constructs of self and other, good and bad, crazy or sane.
+Such openness, or open suchness, is beyond the dualistic vision of the divided mind and its limiting concepts of self and other, good and bad, crazy or sane.

-Unconstructed, non-conceptual awareness recognizes the natural perfection of things as they are, without needing to be improved or corrected.
+Unconstructed, non-conceptual awareness recognizes the natural perfection (dzogchen) of things as they are, without needing to be corrected or improved.
 In relaxing the compulsive tendency to construe, predict, and control experience, intelligence naturally unfurls in undivided attunement.
-A moment of being authentically present, succumbing neither to itchy action nor frozen inaction, allows for the spontaneous liberation of whatever arises.
+A moment of being authentically present, succumbing neither to twitchy action nor frozen inaction, allows for the spontaneous liberation of whatever arises.

 Intertwining the ways